 C.C.S.C.
 Range Officer Duties and Responsibility:

-2. Responsible for range safety ensures members abide by all rang regulations.
+2. Responsible for range safety and ensures members abide by all range regulations.

-3. Shall designate an assistant range officer to run/operate other ranges as needed.
+3. Shall designate an assistant range officer to run/operate ranges as needed.

 4. Shall coordinate and monitor all movement forward of the rifle and pistol firing lines.
 This will be communicated to the personnel on the shotgun ranges to ensure a safe environment is maintained at all times.

-5. Shall immediately stop all flagrant violations of range regulation.
+5. Shall immediately stop all flagrant violations of range regulations.
 These will be reported to the executive committee for appropriate action if continued.

-6. Shall take immediate action to correct minor violations of range regulation.
+6. Shall take immediate action to correct minor violations of range regulations.

-9. Shall be responsible for a general police of equipment and brass at the completion of the shooting day.
+8. Shall be responsible for a general policing of equipment and brass at the completion of the shooting day.